 When the INP proxies are internally mixed with rBC, we do see a reduction in INP concentrations due to the SP2 laser.
 Thus, INPs internally mixed with rBC generally cause overestimations of the rBC contribution to INP concentrations in the SP2-CFDC.
-To account for this, we determined the fraction of "attached-type" particles (section 2.3).
+To account for this, we determined the fraction of "attached-type" particles (Sect.
+2.3).
 Interestingly, we find that the attached-type fraction correlates well with the number fraction of deactivated INP for the internally mixed NX-illite case.
-The
+The INEs in NX-illite are refractory, and therefore will not be fully vaporized when an attached rBC particle is heated to 4000 K; thus, scattering material would traverse SP2 laser and these particles would appear as "attached" in the SP2 analysis.
+From Fig. 8, we see that 97 % of the attached-type fraction was deactivated after exposure to the SP2 laser.
+This is consistent with results from Levin et al. (2014), who used a different analysis to estimate the num-